Christa Ludwig, reigning mezzo-soprano of the opera stage, dies at 93

 One of few recitalists who also excelled on the opera stage, Ms. Ludwig was also celebrated for her interpretations of the lieder, or art songs, of Schubert, Schumann, Brahms and Mahler.
 “Many singers do not understand that [lieder] cannot be sung without flesh and blood and emotion,” the New York Times once quoted her as saying at a master class.
 “It is like an opera in two or three minutes.”

 A particular achievement in this genre was her performance of Schubert’s song cycle “Winterreise,” or “Winter Journey,” based on texts by the German poet Wilhelm Müller.
-The cycle was traditionally performed by male singers — although Lehmann was a notable exception — before Ms. Ludwig offered an interpretation that critics came to regard as definitive.
+The cycle was traditionally performed by male singers — although Lehmann was a notable exception — before Ms. Ludwig offered a widely hailed interpretation.
 One of her seminal recordings, made for Deutsche Grammophon, was a performance of “Winterreise” with piano accompaniment by James Levine, the longtime music director at the Met.

 “I think that women can sing the cycle with great empathy for the wanderer,” Ms. Ludwig wrote in her memoir.
 “It’s a journey of the soul,” she continued, “which bring us, consciously or unconsciously, a bit closer to our goal, whatever we choose to call it, and from which there is no turning back.”